liloheinrich/Sudoku/README.md

     - {(row,col): val, (row2,col2): val2, ...}
     - Note: start the row and column indexing at 1

 Eight example puzzles are provided.
-Warning: puzzles 3 and 5 take a very long/undetermined amount of time to run since they are the most difficult.
+Warning: puzzles 3 and 5 take a very long/undetermined amount of time to run as they are the most difficult.